vmware-tanzu/velero/design/unified-repo-and-kopia-integration/unified-repo-and-kopia-integration.md

 - ```Velero restore describe```: the output should indicate the path
 - ```Velero restic repo get```: the name of this CLI should be changed to a generic one, for example, "Velero repo get"; the output of this CLI should print different information according to the path

-At present, we don't have a requirement for slecting the path during backup, so we don't change the ```Velero backup create``` CLI for now.
+At present, we don't have a requirement for selecting the path during backup, so we don't change the ```Velero backup create``` CLI for now.
 If there is requirement in future, we could simply add a flag similar to "--pod-volume-backup-uploader" to select the path.

 ## User Experience Changes
 Below user experiences are changed for this design: